ayushzenith/ayushzenith/README.md

 <!--
 **ayushzenith/ayushzenith** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

+🤔🤔🤔🤔🤔🤔 Random Thought: Why is it Hello World! and not Goodbye World¡🤔🤔🤔🤔🤔🤔

 Here are some ideas to get you started: